gelldur/EventBus/README.md

 ```

 If you don't want handle manually with `token` you can use `EventCollector` class.
-It is useful when we want have multiple listen in one class.
+It is useful when we want to have multiple listen in one class.
 So above example could look like this:

 ```cpp
 Dexode::EventBus bus;